markop404/media-downloader/README.md

 ## Contributing

-Any contributions are highly appreciated as long as they follow the project's goals.
+Any contributions are highly appreciated as long as they follow project's goals.

 ## Planned features